Things to do in Faro

 Ilha do Farol

-20. Beaches in Faro Portugal
+20. Beaches in Faro Algarve

 The golden sand beaches are perfect for spending the day in the sun and swimming!
 But there are many more beaches to explore!
 Favourites are Praia da Ilha da Culatra, Praia do Farol, Praia dos Hangares, Praia da Barreta, Praia da Barrinha, and Praia da Quinta do Lago!
-So don’t forget your swimwear and enjoy a refreshing day in the ocean!
-A day at the beach is, of course, one of the best things to do in Faro!

 21. Water and outdoor activities around Faro

 The beaches around Faro are also perfect for fun water activities!
-Many things are possible such as wakeboarding, jet skiing, horseback riding, paragliding, parasailing, paddle-boarding, and surfing.
+Many things are possible, such as wakeboarding, jet skiing, horseback riding, paragliding, parasailing, paddle-boarding, and surfing.
 It’s nice to relax for a day on the beach, but there is a lot to do for those who can’t sit still!

 22. Visit nearby towns and cities

-The Algarve region has a 150-kilometre-long coastline with plenty of seaside towns and nearby cities to explore.
-My favourite places in the Faro area are Tavira, Castro Marim, Cacela Velha, Fuseta, and Loulé.
-Perfect for a day trip!
 Travel off the beaten track and explore more of the Algarve’s mainland.
 Villages like Alcoutim, Alte, and Monchique are lovely hidden gems!
 If you like more hustle and bustle, visiting Albufeira and Porches, where you discover vibrant nightlife, is worth visiting.

 Further west from Faro, you will find cities like Lagos and Silves.
 Faro is located more towards the Spanish border on the east side of the Algarve.
 But it’s a great location to discover the whole region and many sights nearby.